 The variety of colors in Yixing relate to where in the strata the ore was mined, how long it was allowed to "ferment" in air over time, as well as the firing temperature and occasional mixture of iron to redden the clay.
 Hotter temperatures will produce darker purple colors.
-Traditionally, the clay was categorized as purple (zini), red (hongni), green (luni), black (heini) or gray/ yellow (huangni).
+Traditionally, the clay was categorized as purple (zini), red (hongni), green (luni), black (heini) or gray/yellow (huangni/duanni).
 Some scholars and Yixing collectors, however, suggest that the clays should be classified by what mountain they were mined from, rather than the color.
 In recent years, there has been the addition of a variety of other colors-green, yellow, blue, black and red in myriad hues-some of which may be due to natural or manmade additives, like iron for example.
 Some pots even include mixtures of one or more of these spectacular clays.

-The zhuni red clay pots, especially antique ones, are the most expensive because this ore is virtually non-existent in its natural form anymore.
+The zhuni red clay pots, especially antique ones, are the most expensive because this ore is virtually non-existent in its natural form.
 Furthermore, the greater shrinkage and more delicate consistency of these zhuni pots make the success rate lower, as many won't match their lid or get broken in the process.
 All zhuni pots are at least in part blended with some other kind of clay to increase their stability.

 Despite the cost and rarity of zhuni pots, Yixing is famous as the "Purple-sand City" because it is the purple-sand (zini) which is the oldest and most common clay/ore.
-It was the purple-sand clay pots that become the "Father of Tea", marrying Yixing forever to tea brewing.
-Real Purple-sand pots have a magic effect on tea liquor that can only be tasted and felt in the mouth.
+It was the purple-sand clay pots that became known as the "Father of Tea", marrying Yixing forever to tea brewing.
+Real Purple-sand pots have a magical effect on tea liquor that can only be tasted and felt in the mouth.

-Yixing clay has almost perfect plasticity, and can be molded, thrown or cast without being sticky or difficult to work.
-Furthermore, it has one of the lowest shrinkage rates of any clay, on average ten to twenty-five percent from production to firing, depending on the type of clay, the processing and the temperature of the kiln.
+Yixing clay has almost perfect plasticity.
+It also has one of the lowest shrinkage rates of any clay, on average ten to twenty-five percent from production to firing, depending on the type of clay, the processing and the temperature of the kiln.
 This allows for the perfect fit of the lid and pot, as well as the porous texture that makes them so perfect for brewing tea.
 Moreover, the quartz and other metallic elements in the clay lend it a natural, simple color.
 The great potter Gao Zhuang once said that what he loved most about Yixing art was that the appearance couldn't show its value, but rather its nature.
-The Earth couldn't have dreamed of a clay more suited for tea, for Yixing clay comes from deep mines, bringing that spirit and joy with it to the tea ceremony.
-One of the brightest masters in the Pottery City today, Ke Tao Chung says, "The art of purple-sand teaware is used to express the feelings the craftsman has for the Earth, and then to transcend them, so that people can feel the softness and freedom revealed in the Earth."
-I also have found such artistic, spiritual and even elemental grandeur in holding my Yixing pots-they are wise and kind, and the way they improve our tea, by absorbing its essence and power and bringing it to all our future sessions, is nothing shy of miraculous.